Sirsho1997/Telecom_Customer_Churn_Prediction/README.md

 <img src="https://github.com/Sirsho1997/Telecom_Customer_Churn_Prediction/blob/main/image/scatterTOT_TALK_DRTN_LAST_3MO.png" width="50%" height="60%" />

 The above analysis indicates that there is a strong positive correlation between the TOT_TALK_DRTN_LAST_MO and TOT_TALK_DRTN_LAST_3MO.
 Last 3 months data is linear aggregation of last one month and the data is contained in it.
-In view of this we can drop the column "Total number of calls made in last month. i.e Column titled'TOT_TALK_DRTN_LAST_MO'.
+In view of this we can drop the column titled'TOT_TALK_DRTN_LAST_MO'.

 - Following in this pattern , we remove all correlation among data points.